Students in Grades 3-12 with average to gifted intellectual abilities

 Multiple levels of math, extended to Algebra I and Geometry in Middle School

 Full range of core subjects and electives including graphic arts, performing and fine arts, computer programming, and more.

-Writing is taught as a separate, stand alone subject each year, and reinforced across the curriculum to develop written organizational skills, styles, grammar, mechanics, and semantics.
+Writing is taught as a separate, stand-alone subject each day, every year, and reinforced across the curriculum to develop written organizational skills, styles, grammar, mechanics, and semantics.

 Honors classes in English, science, history, Spanish, and mathematics.